 “Often these products are also more environmentally friendly, because they contain natural ingredients or avoid the use of harsh chemicals that can be caustic or irritative or even toxic in certain amounts,” says Rebecca Greenstein, a veterinary medical advisor for Rover.

 Common ingredients to avoid include:

 - Bleach (chlorine)

 Using Pet Safe Floor Cleaners

 When using pet-safe cleaning products, you still need to be careful.
 “When it comes to pets, nothing is ever ‘totally safe!'”
 Greenstein says.
 “We can’t always trust that our curious pets won’t try to ingest large amounts by accident, which can lead to anything from simple irritation to GI upset to more serious issues, depending on the amount in question.”
 Also, keep in mind some commercial cleaning products containing toxic ingredients aren’t considered dangerous as long as they’re used as directed.
 “Even at our vet clinic, we often need to use strong disinfectants or even bleach, but diluted,” Greenstein says.

 Regardless of what cleaner you’re using, take these steps:

-- Don’t leave disinfectants unattended.
-Store them in a secure location,
+- Don’t leave disinfectants unattended, and store them in a secure location.

-Still, there are lots of floor cleaners sold with pets in mind that contain none of the ingredients on the list above.
-Read on for our top picks, including two DIY pet floor cleaner recipes.
+Still, there are lots of floor cleaners sold with pets in mind that don’t contain any of the ingredients listed above.
+Read on for our top picks for pet safe floor cleaners, including two DIY pet floor cleaner recipes.